MittalS211/DataScienceProjects/cover_to_cover/README.md

 genre_classification.ipynb explores the relationship between genre and cover design features with Neural network modeling

-visualizations.ipynb contains a plot of the most interesting results from  genre_classification.

 Directories:
 models/ contains all models used for the Project